Phobetor/allegro-php/docs/Api/OfferManagementApi.md

 Check the processing status of a POST or PATCH request

 The URI for the resource given by Location header of POST /sale/product-offers and PATCH /sale/product-offers/{offerId}.
 Use this resource to check processing status of a POST or PATCH request.
+Read more: <a href=\"../../tutorials/jak-jednym-requestem-wystawic-oferte-powiazana-z-produktem-D7Kj9gw4xFA#publikacja-oferty-w-asynchronicznym-api\" target=\"_blank\">PL</a> / <a href=\"../../tutorials/list-offer-assigned-product-one-request-D7Kj9M71Bu6#offer-publication-in-asynchronous-api\" target=\"_blank\">EN</a>.

 ### Example